rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/readme.md

-This content proofs that (directed) trees are hierarchies of sets.
+This content proofs that a (directed) tree corresponds with a hierarchy of sets.